spacial-player-data-visualization/g-player-visualization/README.md

 The ```Load All``` button on the bottom provides an option to take the current viewed list of players, and add them all to the map.

 > Note: The ```Load All``` button may instigate significant load times if enough players are active.
-I'd highly suggested to lower the "Data Fidelity" before usinf the ```Load All``` button.
+I'd highly suggest lowering the "Data Fidelity" before using the ```Load All``` button.

 #### Position Map

 The "Position Map" panel in the top right of the visualizer tool offers a graphical way of moving and scaling the background map.
-Since the provided background maps are only raster images, it's requires for users to manually fit and save the map position in relation to the player positions.
+Since the provided background maps are only raster images, it's required for users to manually fit and save the map position in relation to the player positions.

 #### Players